Chironomus flaviplumus Type B

 Note that the anal point is not dark and the Superior volsella is strongly bent and "beaked"

 Superior volsella beaked and not easily fitted into the scheme of Strenzke (1959), but essentially S-type.
-Inferior volsella not reaching to end of anal point but to about 1/3 of gonostylus length, with forked setae.
+Inferior volsella not reaching to end of anal point but to about 1/3 of gonostylus length, with simple setae.

 Female:

-Some information for antenna from a pupa, and for genitalia from a pharate female: Antennal segments 2-5 (proportion of neck in brackets) Ð 105 (0.33) : 135 (0.65) : 130 (0.46) : 200; AR and seg.
+Antennal segments 2-5 (proportion of neck in brackets) Ð 105 (0.33) : 135 (0.65) : 130 (0.46) : 200; AR and seg.
 V/I not known TX about 1.67x longer than greatest width, with 14 setae; cercus with straight dorsal margin coming to a curved posterior transition to posterior margin, which merges to curved ventral margin.

 Genital region of pharate female

-It is not obvious that this species is conspecific with C. incertipenis as suggested by entries in the BOLD Bin.
-The two species are similar in many aspects and the comparison of the adult of C. incertipenis to C. yoshimatsui is consistent with it being a member of the "flaviplumus-group".
-Many of the distinguishing features of C. incertipenis in the original description as C. niger are typical of the group, and consistent with those of this species, but two adult characters of C. incertipenis suggest it is distinct from the present species: 1. the anal point of the adult male is dark brown and sharply downturned, cf. the more usual yellow brown of Type B; and 2. the Superior Volsella of C. incertipenis is described as gently curved while that of the present species is strongly curved and beaked.
-However, the type of C. incertipenis should be re-examined to confirm the accuracy of the original description.
+Many of the distinguishing features of C. incertipenis in the original description as C. niger are typical of the group, and consistent with those of this species, but two adult characters of C. incertipenis suggest it is distinct from the present species: 1. the anal point of the adult male is dark brown and sharply downturned, cf. the more usual yellow brown of C. ramosus and 2. the Superior Volsella of C. incertipenis is described as gently curved while that of the present species is strongly curved and beaked.
+However, the type of C. incertipenis should be re-examined to confirm the accuracy of the original description as it is possible that its hypopygium is distorted.

 Found: India - Jammu & Kashmir: Kabeer colony, Jammu; Deoli Village; Farooq Nagar (abt.
 28.30°N,76.80°E), Jammu; Kabeer colony